Your Rideau Ancestor(s)

-Several memorials to the workers on the canal (a very rough guesstimate is that about 1,000 died during construction, half of those from malaria) have been erected.
+Several memorials to the workers on the canal (a very rough guesstimate is that about 1,000 men, women & children died during construction, at least half of those from malaria, most of the rest from other diseases) have been erected.
 A list and photos of these can be found on the Memorials and Markers page.

 The most complete list of Irish canal workers is perhaps the "McCabe List" This is actually a petition, signed by 673 individuals, mostly Irish canal workers in Bytown, in 1829.
 It lists their name, place of origin (county, parish & town), and relatives in Ireland who might wish to emigrate to Canada under the terms of the petition.
 Some of these names have been transcribed by Al Lewis on his Bytown or Bust website.

 Not much more is known about immediate post-Canal settlement along the Rideau.
 Many of the labourers left to work on other jobs.
 Some migrated to the more urban centres of Kingston and Bytown.
 A few stayed.
 The 1840s brought in fresh waves of settlers including Irish immigrants fleeing the potato famine, many of whom settled in the northern Rideau region.
 The best on-line source for Irish immigrant information is Al Lewis' Bytown or Bust website.

 The information and links below will hopefully provide some assistance in your search.
 Note that most of these links will lead you to other websites that will allow you to do more detailed searching.